 Cowboys Signee Owens Has Big Catch in SA Sports All-Star Game

-STILLWATER -- Oklahoma State associate head coach and receivers coach Kasey Dunn had his eye on San Antonio Roosevelt High School athlete Rashod Owens for quite some time and then just before the early signing period, and too late to give rival schools a chance to catch on to Dunn's evaluation of the under appreciated Owens, the Cowboys offered.
+STILLWATER -- Oklahoma State associate head coach and receivers coach Kasey Dunn had his eye on San Antonio Roosevelt High School athlete Rashod Owens for quite some time.
+Then, just before the early signing period, and too late to give rival schools a chance to catch on to Dunn's evaluation of the under appreciated Owens, the Cowboys offered.
 Owens committed and signed.

 Owens was on the Black team, which prevailed 35-34 with a fourth quarter comeback.